 - Abbott FreeStyle Libre Sensor Adhesion Guide – a few very general tips from Abbott themselves to help keep the Freestyle Libre lasting the 10 to 14 days

 - Freestyle Libre | Official Learning videos and Tips – Abbott, the makers of the Freestyle Libre diabetes glucose monitoring system, has released a series of education and learning videos to help us get the most out of our continuous glucose monitoring system (CGM).

-As I opened – using these seven tricks, I have never lost a Libre sensor.
-The one and only sensors I did loose was a human error as I skipped step 6 as I knew one edge was pulling loose.
+These steps may not work for everyone as our skin is different.
+However, as I opened – using these seven tricks, I have never lost a Libre sensor.
+The one and only sensors I hav lost were to human error as I skipped step 6 as I knew or didn’t check if my sensor edge was pulling loose.

 Send me your Freestyle Libre hints and tips!

 I would love to hear any other hints or tricks from people.
 If you are a marketer, please do not provide comments, however, feel free to drop me a message on our contact page.